CloseClose

 A healthy diet and a healthy heart go hand in hand.
 Eating a well-balanced diet filled with heart healthy foods can ensure your heart is in great shape and your risk of heart disease is minimized.

-1. Avocadoes – Avocadoes are rich in monounsaturated fat which has been shown to reduce dangerous cholesterol levels and reduce the risk of cardiovascular disease.
+1. Avocadoes – Avocadoes are rich in monounsaturated fat, which has been shown to reduce dangerous cholesterol levels and the risk of cardiovascular disease.
 In addition to healthy fats, avocadoes are rich in potassium, which helps lower blood pressure and the risk of a stroke.
-One avocado can lower the risk of a stroke by 15 percent.
+One avocado can reduce the risk of a stroke by 15 percent.
 Avocadoes also help lower the risk of developing metabolic syndrome.
 Metabolic syndrome is a group of conditions, including excess body fat in the abdominal area, high glucose levels, elevated blood pressure, and high cholesterol and triglyceride levels, which increase the risk of heart disease.

 9. Tomatoes – Tomatoes contain a powerful antioxidant called lycopene.
 Lycopene neutralizes free radicals, decreases inflammation, and prevents oxidative stress.
 Lycopene has been associated with a much lower risk of stroke or cardiovascular disease.
-In fact, eating two raw tomatoes several times a week can raise your good cholesterol levels, which can help remove plaque and cholesterol from the arteries to reduce the risk of a heart attack or stroke.
+Eating two raw tomatoes several times a week can raise your good cholesterol levels, which can help remove plaque and cholesterol from the arteries to reduce the risk of a heart attack or stroke.

 Blog posts